ybs294000/SalaryScope/README.md

 - Predictions do not account for real-time factors such as market demand, company-specific policies, or economic changes.
 - The confidence interval shown for Model 1 is an approximation based on training residuals and should be interpreted as an estimate rather than an exact range.
 - Feedback submitted anonymously cannot be linked to a specific user session and is stored without any personal identifier.
+- Currency conversion uses external exchange rate data and may not reflect real-time market fluctuations or transaction-specific rates.
 ---

 ## Future Scope